Penpattanam: Plot

 Finally, they receive news that a charity will sponsor the operation for Suhara's husband.
 They hand over the money to the widow of the hawala agent who was murdered.
-Inspector Ayyappadaas understands the whole story but finally lets all four go free, since they did not take the money for themselves but handed it over to the ones who really deserve it.
+Circle Inspector Antony understands the whole story but finally lets all four go free, since they did not take the money for themselves but handed it over to the ones who really deserve it.

 Cast

 Production

 Actress Shwetha Menon was injured on 20 May 2010 while shooting for Penpattanam at Kozhikode.
 She was injured on her right arm, hacked accidentally in a scene.
 Following this injury which resulted in a nerve being cut off, the actress underwent minor surgery.